dgmouris/zero_to_api/README.md

     - Who uses it?
     - Some places where you can discover some more RESTful APIs for yourself.

-- the full shabang of building our api below.
+- the full shabang of building our RESTful api.
+   - create our environment and install the packages.
-   - create a django project
+   - create a django project in our environtment.
    - add the djangorestframework and djoser packages
    - hook up the authentication api and configure it to our web project.
    - create an app with models (and add them to the admin), serializers, views, urls (more on all of these later)
    - create a RESTful api for the app above and hook it up to our web project.
-- If we have time
+- If we have time we can discuss.
    - Add some javascript that can "consume" our api.
    - Deploy to heroku.
    - Add a lot of data from an [opendata platform](https://www.kaggle.com/ma7555/cat-breeds-dataset) using management commands.

-## What is a restful api, and who uses it?
+## The What, Why, Who of RESTful APIs.
 A RESTful api is basically a way to transfer information from a server (where you store information and do tasks) to a client.
 A client can be a mobile app, a website (loaded on your computer), games that store high scores or anything that will "consume" information.

 - If you want more information on this you take a look here.